cleanOps/cleanOps.github.io/_portfolio/ActiveDirectory.md

 Active Directory Security Assessment benefits

-CentralOps experts conduct a series of onsite workshops in collaboration with key stakeholders from the client organization to:
+**CentralOps** experts conduct a series of onsite workshops in collaboration with key stakeholders from the client organization to:

-- Perform data collection
+- Perform data collection using a combination of public and private software

-- Analyze script output
+- Analyze data output

 - Evaluate the architecture (on-premise and cloud environments)

 - Identify possible attack paths within the Active Directory infrastructure

-We will then make recommendations to:
+We will then make recommendations to:🚩

 - Harden privileged user access and privileged access management

-- Enhance visibility and detection of malicious events within Active Directory
+- Enhance visibility and detection of malicious events within `Active Directory`

-- Provide a strategic roadmap to improve the overall Active Directory infrastructure
+- Provide a strategic roadmap to improve the overall `Active Directory` infrastructure